Tudat/tudat/tutorials/applicationWalkthroughs/innerSolarSystemPropagation.rst

    std::vector< std::string > centralBodies;
    centralBodies.resize( numberOfNumericalBodies );

 where each place holder is filled depending on which simulation is being executed.
-The first part of the following :literal:`if` loop corresponds to Simulation 1 and the second part (the :literal:`elseif` loop) corresponds to Simulation 2:
+The first part of the following :literal:`if` loop corresponds to Simulation 1 and the second part (the :literal:`else if` loop) corresponds to Simulation 2:

 .. code-block:: cpp